 - 1. Set the parking brake. - 2.
-Remove the key from the ignition switch. - 3.
-Put a cloth on the edge of the shift lock release slot cover.
-Using a small flat-tipped screwdriver or a metal fingernail file, carefully pry on the edge of the cover to remove it.
+Make sure the ignition switch is in the LOCK (0) position. - 3.
+Put a cloth on the notch of the shift lock release slot cover.
+Using a small flat-tipped screwdriver or a metal fingernail file, carefully pry on the notch of the cover to remove it.